Transportation in Peru:

 - OSITRAN, Resolución de Consejo Directivo 019-2025-CD-OSITRAN regarding the TUUA transfer fee

-- Ministerio de Transportes y Comunicaciones, Comunicado on the TUUA transfer fee and contract modification
+- Ministerio de Transportes y Comunicaciones, Comunicado regarding the TUUA transfer fee and contract modification

-- Lima Airport Partners, TUUA fee page and transfer information
+- Lima Airport Partners, Tariff page for TUUA and notes on transfers

 - SUTRAN, Interactive Alert Map

-- SUTRAN, Information on reporting speeding via WhatsApp Fiscafono 999 382 606
+- SUTRAN, Note on reporting speeding violations via WhatsApp Fiscafono 999 382 606

-- SUTRAN, Information on the 90 km/h speed limit on interprovincial routes without deviating signage
+- SUTRAN, Note on the maximum speed of 90 km/h on interprovincial routes without deviating signage

 - SUTRAN, Information on the Viaje Seguro App